iancaragol/with/content/posts/taiwan/index.md

 We wrapped up our time in the Taroko area and headed back to the town we were staying at.
 The next day, we attended a wonderful cooking course where we learned how to make Taiwanese "Three Cup Chicken" and we still make the same recipe to date!
 We often cook it for our friends and family on special occasions or if we are missing Taiwan.

-### Kaoshiung
+### Kaohsiung

-After exploring the Taroko area, we hopped back on the passenger train which took us through South Taiwan and further on to the other side of the island where we stopped at Kaoshiung.
-In Kaoshiung we ate **a lot** of food at street markets, explored temples, and cruised around on scooters.
-The city of Kaoshiung is known for having many great artists and creative sights so we took plenty of photos along the way.
+After exploring the Taroko area, we hopped back on the passenger train which took us through South Taiwan and further on to the other side of the island where we stopped at Kaohsiung.
+In Kaohsiung we ate **a lot** of food at street markets, explored temples, and cruised around on scooters.
+The city of Kaohsiung is known for having many great artists and creative sights so we took plenty of photos along the way.

 ![IMG_1691_LR-2](IMG_1691_LR-2.jpg)

-> Grant on the side of a canal in the heart of Kaoshiung
+> Grant on the side of a canal in the heart of Kaohsiung

 ![IMG_1788_LR](IMG_1788_LR.jpg)